 Pros of offshore software outsourcing

-All pros of offshoring are direct opposites of pros of nearshoring.
+All the pros of offshoring are direct opposites of the pros of nearshoring.
 The client company benefits from the lowered costs of living in a distant country.
 This stacks up for the lower wages of the outsourced employees.

 Secondly, the company benefits from the exchange rates, making the vendor’s wages even more competitive.
-In fact, depending on the target country and the nature of the project, the client can hire a whole team for money usually required for a single senior position in the home country.
+In fact, depending on the target country and the nature of the project, the client can hire a whole team for money often required for a single senior position in the home country.

 Cons of offshoring

-On the other hand though, when transferring the work so far away, cultural differences arise.
+On the other hand, though, when transferring the work so far away, cultural differences arise.
 There can be multiple communication issues between the teams and unidentified tension created by the lack of mutual understanding.

-Also, when the work is transferred to a distant country, time zones provide a significant challenge in ensuring communication – the client is already out of work when the vendor’s employees are turning on the computers on their morning shift.
+Furthermore, when the work is transferred to a distant country, time zones provide a significant challenge in ensuring communication – the client is already out of work when the vendor’s employees are turning on the computers on their morning shift.

 What is nearshoring?